asmohammadi/MyLinuxDocs/Self Study/09-1-Generate Let's Encrypt Certificate.md

 (e.g., /etc/apache2/sites-available/example.com.conf).
 # Ensure the ServerName and ServerAlias directives are correctly set.
 # Enable the site and required modules:
-a2ensite example.com and sudo a2enmod ssl.
+a2ensite example.com && a2enmod ssl
 # Test and reload Apache:
 apache2ctl configtest
 systemctl reload apache2.